gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 His head breaks the surface.
 I surge forward, jaws open wide, and scream as something stabs me.

 Something *stabs* me.
 Something stabs *me*!
-A spear---the man who came down the stairs has thrown himself into the water and driven a spear---a *spear*---into *me*!
+A spear—the man who came down the stairs has thrown himself into the water and driven a spear—a *spear*—into *me*!

 Both men are swimming for the edge of the pool.
 I will not let them get away!
 The younger one is already out of the water.
-As he reaches for the older, I stretch and wrap a tentacle around his booted foot and---
+As he reaches for the older, I stretch and wrap a tentacle around his booted foot and—

 And freeze with shock.
 No, it can't be.
 It *can't* be, not after all these long dark patient centuries.
 My love?
 Is it really *you*?